-BGF Chairman, Graham Knowles, and his family have been in business in the Black County for over 50 years.
-Graham is Chief Executive of the family run local Hulbert Group of companies, founded in 1939 by his Father.
-He has extensive experience of financial management.
+Graham Knowles and his family have been in business in the Black County for over 50 years.
+Graham is Chief Executive of the local family run Hulbert Group of companies, founded in 1939 by his Father.
+He has extensive experience of general and financial management and was a Director of the Group that developed The Mailbox in Birmingham.
 He is committed to Black Country activities and has assisted various initiatives e.g. installing and maintaining the press at the entrance to the Black Country Living Museum.
-He is also a benefactor of Broadfield House Glass Museum, with glass on loan to them, and is President of the Friends of Broadfield House Glass Museum.
+He is also a Director of Pedmore Sporting Club, a Black Country based charity, supporting good local causes.

 Graham Fisher MBE

 Graham Fisher MBE is a writer and broadcaster with a lifelong dedication to inland waterways that led to his investiture in 2001.
 In 2005 he was voted Inland Waterways Personality of the Year and in 2012 was appointed as an inaugural member of the newly-constituted Canal & River Trust where he served the maximum two terms with distinction.
 He has latterly become acknowledged as an ad hoc ambassador for the Stourbridge Glass industry and is now a leading figure in examining it from the perspective of the waterways.
 In 2015 he was a jury member for the International Festival of Glass Biennale.